 8. Million Dollar Highway, Colorado

-A stunning section of road that climbs through the San Juan Mountains between Ouray and Silverton, including the beautiful Red Mountain Pass which lies at 11,018 feet.
+A stunning scenic drive that climbs through the San Juan Mountains between Ouray and Silverton, including the beautiful Red Mountain Pass which lies at 11,018 feet.

 The road is particularly beautiful in the winter, with ample snow covering the mountainous terrain, though it can be treacherous with a steep 8% grade, frequent switchbacks, and the chance of avalanches blocking the road.